-Carryforward operating tax losses of the Group as of December 31, 2016 total approximately \$ 2.8 million in Brainsway Ltd. and approximately \$ 30 million in Moach.
+Carryforward operating tax losses of the Group as of December 31, 2017 total approximately \$ 3 million in Brainsway Ltd. and approximately \$ 43 million in Moach.

 Under the tax laws in the US, carryforward tax losses in the subsidiary may be carried forward and offset against taxable income during a period of up to 20 years and may be subject to limitation due to the "change in ownership" in the company.
 The scope of changes in the company's ownership may limit the maximal amount of carryforward losses that could be offset in a specific tax year.
-Carryforward tax losses of Brainsway USA and Inc total approximately \$ 0.3 million as of December 31, 2016.
+Brainsway USA and Inc had no carryforward losses as of December 31, 2017.